awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAM.ServiceLinkedRoles.md

 ## Service\-linked role permissions for Amazon RDS<a name="service-linked-role-permissions"></a>

-Amazon RDS uses the service\-linked role named **AWSServiceRoleForRDS** – to allow Amazon RDS to call AWS services on behalf of your DB instances\.
+Amazon RDS uses the service\-linked role named AWSServiceRoleForRDS to allow Amazon RDS to call AWS services on behalf of your DB instances\.

 The AWSServiceRoleForRDS service\-linked role trusts the following services to assume the role:
 + `rds.amazonaws.com`